santaboi/santaboi.github.io/_pages/about.md

 I earn my B.S. in Electrical Engineering from NCKU in 2024 .
 During Bachelor's degree, I was fortunate to work with Prof. [Lun-Wei Ku](https://scholar.google.com/citations?user=SzcLXlkAAAAJ&hl=en) at Acadamia Sinica, and Prof. [Hsun-Ping Hsieh](https://scholar.google.com/citations?user=f6SBzrAAAAAJ&hl=en) at, NCKU.

-Recently, I am actively pursuing Master's degree and focus on research topics.
+📢 Currently, I am finding prospective research opportunities.
+Feel free to reach out to me if there is any suitable position!!

+email: [yangfc[at]umd.edu]()